c2997108/lastwasm/doc/last-train.rst

 --codon
        Do training for DNA query sequences versus protein reference sequences.
-These options will be ignored: ``--revsym --matsym --gapsym --postmask -q -p -S``.
+These options will be ignored: ``--revsym --matsym --gapsym --fixmat --postmask -q -p -S``.
 If ``--pid`` is used, matches are defined by the genetic code, which is inferred from the substitution rates.
 When ``--codon`` is used, the "initial parameter options" are initial probabilities, not scores/costs.

 All options below this point are passed to lastal to do the
 alignments: they are described in more detail at `<doc/lastal.rst>`_.